 Is Walking Barefoot Healthy?

-The type of shoes you wear and how often you wear them matters to the health of your feet.
-Walking around barefoot can improve health and lead to the proper development of the feet and body.
+The truth is that type of shoes you wear and how often you wear them matter to the health of your feet more than most people realize.
+While walking around barefoot can improve health and lead to the proper development of the feet and body.
+Read on to learn more about how walking barefoot outdoors can help YOU!

 Walking Barefoot Can Help Build a Strong Foundation

-While attending CSUN and getting my undergraduate degree in Kinesiology, I spent an entire year learning about the structure of the foot, and how important it is for the health of the entire physical body.
+While attending Cal State Northridge and getting my undergraduate degree in Kinesiology, I spent a year learning about the structure of the foot and its importance for the physical body’s health from head to toe.

-The foot is the foundation of the body–and a poorly constructed foot will result in a poorly built body.
-Think about it–your body needs a strong foundation just as much as your house does!
+Believe it or not, everything that happens in the feet affects the entire body.
+Because the feet form the body’s foundation, a poorly constructed foot will result in a poorly constructed body.
+Think about it.
+Your body needs a strong foundation just as much as your house does!

-I was fortunate enough to work as an ocean lifeguard for the Los Angeles County Fire Department for 20 years.
-Running around barefoot outside all day saving lives–saved the life of my feet.
-I’m not kidding–it’s one of the reasons I can still walk!
+For example, I was fortunate enough to work as an ocean lifeguard for the Los Angeles County Fire Department for 20 years.
+And I’m happy to say that running around barefoot outside all day, saving lives, literally saved the life of my feet.

 My late grandmother was not so lucky.
-She suffered from terrible foot problems and had many surgeries.
-I inherited her foot structure but have not suffered as she did.
-She made the mistake of wearing pointed high-heeled shoes in her younger years while I ran around in the sand barefoot all day as a lifeguard.
+She suffered from terrible foot problems and had several surgeries throughout her lifetime.
+And although I inherited her foot structure, I have not suffered as she did.
+Because unfortunately, she made the mistake of wearing pointed high-heeled shoes in her younger years while I walked (or ran) barefoot in the sand all day working as an ocean lifeguard.

-Because of my grandmother’s choice of footwear, she could not walk for the last six years of her life.
-I was able to strengthen my feet while she tore her foundation apart.
+And because of my grandmother’s poor choice of footwear, she could not walk for the last six years of her life.
+True story.
+In other words, I spent my life strengthening my feet while she tore her foundation apart.

 Barefoot Health Benefits: 10 Reasons Walking Barefoot is Good for Children and Adults of All Ages